ceramicstudio/js-composedb/website/docs/api/commands/cli.document.md

 Load and display the contents of a document with a given ID

-You can use this command to manually check the contents of a given document, but in your DApp you will use ComposeDB GraphQL Queries. <!-- [](../../guides/interacting/queries.md) -->
+You can use this command to manually check the contents of a given document, but in your DApp you will use ComposeDB GraphQL [Queries](../../guides/data-interactions/queries.mdx).

 ```
 USAGE